rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc stop centos-test`

-and
+And then:

 `lxc start centos-test`

-Now do a listing of the containers again and note that centos-test does not have an IP address anymore:
+Now list your containers again and note that centos-test does not have an IP address anymore:

 `lxc list`